KingrogKDR/KingrogKDR/README.md

 My name is Abhishek Saikia.

-I am a final year Computer science student, currently based in India.

-I am looking for backend and infra roles in tech.
+I like backend and infra.

 I love tinkering with the internals of systems and reimplementing them through system thinking and reverse engineering.
 Especially with the advent of AI, I believe designing useful, efficient and secure systems matter more than ever.

-Here is my portfolio: https://abhisheksaikia.netlify.app

 Check out my blogs here: https://kingrogkdr.github.io